leanstore/leanstore/README.md

 - [x] Scalable and robust out-of-memory Snapshot Isolation (OSIC protocol, Graveyard and FatTuple) [VLDB23]
 - [x] Distributed Logging with remote flush avoidance [SIGMOD20, BTW23]
 - [ ] Recovery [SIGMOD20]
+- [ ] What Modern NVMe Storage Can Do, And How To Exploit It: High-Performance {I/O} for High-Performance Storage Engines [VLDB23] [branch](https://github.com/leanstore/leanstore/tree/io)

 ## Cite